 Wide-column databases, similar to relational databases, store data in tables, columns, and rows.
 However, the names and formatting of the columns don’t have to match in each row.
 The columns can even be stored across multiple servers.
 They are considered two-dimensional key-value stores because they use multi-dimensional mapping to reference data by row and column.

-Like two-column key-value databases, wide-column databases have the benefit of being flexible, so queries are fast.
-They are good at handling “big data” and unstructured data because of this flexibility.
+Like two-column key-value databases, wide-column databases are flexible, so queries are fast.
+Because of this flexibility, they are good at handling “big data” and unstructured data.

 However, compared to relational databases, wide-column databases are much slower when handling transactions.
 Columns group together similar attributes rather than using rows and store these in separate files, which means transactions have to be carried out across multiple files.